ParallelTask/dinoloop/wiki/attributes.md

 @Controller('/orders', {
     use: [
-        // enable cors for this controller - it's a native express-ware cors(),
+        // enable cors for this controller - it's an express-ware cors(),

         // or have a custom express-ware